FelixOnline/v2/content/articles/2011-2-17-interview-with-president-alex-kendall.md

 subtitle: >
   He fought the Life Sciences cuts but supports higher fees: Alex Kendall on why he picks his fights carefully
 date: "2011-02-17 19:07:09 +0000"

 # Attributes from Felix Online V1
 id: "812"
 old_path: /news/812/interview-with-president-alex-kendall
 aliases:
  - /news/812/interview-with-president-alex-kendall
+imported: true
+comments:
+ - Perhaps students would have come along to the Council debate if they knew about it and were actually told that the meeting would decide whether ICU support the Browne review

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true